jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 1) Please fill in the title in the form of [TEST] content about test.
 Example :
    - [TEST] Successful execution about initiazation
 2) Please add the type of test to the label.
+   - label list :
+     - `Environment`
+     - `Feature`
+     - `Fix`
+     - `Re-factory`
+     - `etc`
-3) Describes what to test.
+4) Describes what to test.
-4) Write about test goals.
+5) Write about test goals.
-5) Write about the environment for test.
+6) Write about the environment for test.
-6) Write down your task to test.
+7) Write down your task to test.
-7) Write down describe about testing.
+8) Write down describe about testing.
-8) If you have any references to the test, please write.
+9) If you have any references to the test, please write.

 ### How to create *Pull request*